 Whenever the weekend approaches the first thing I always think about is what movie I can watch.
 There’s just something soothing to me about unwinding after a long week by watching a movie.

-One of my favorite series on YouTube is Movies With Mikey which takes a look at films and talks about what makes them good (or not) from a film-making angle.
+One of my favourite series on YouTube is Movies With Mikey which takes a look at films and talks about what makes them good (or not) from a film-making angle.
 What makes this series so perfect is not only that he really does an excellent job of breaking the films down in a positive way, but that he does it with such enthusiasm and delight for the medium and in a funny and engaging manner.

 A lot of the videos are upwards of 15 minutes and even though shorter videos are more popular on YouTube I still immediately watch Movies With Mikey as soon as it pops up in my feed.